 1. Mix old and new

 Whereas in the past there has been a tendency to encourage seamless matching of a building extension to a home’s existing style, these days there is a whole lot more design freedom.
-Many contemporary glass box extension style conservatories are being added to very traditional, heritage style homes, whether at the front or back.
-Either way, having a conservatory that stands out is really celebrated now.
+Many contemporary glass box extension style conservatories are being added to very traditional, heritage style homes.
+Having a conservatory that really stands out is actually celebrated now.

 When building a conservatory specifically to increase your available living space, you might decide to go with an orangery, being an enclosed glazed room with dwarf walls and roof, to make it feel more like a real room.
-I like this design which incorporates the privacy advantages of an orangery with the airy lightness of having full-length glass panes in a conservatory.
+Orangeries have privacy advantages while still retaining the lightness of full-length glass panes like a conservatory.

 4. Make the décor cosy

 To fulfil its function as a relaxed living space, whether it’s to be a place to dine or simply a soothing place of quietude, your conservatory décor should ideally be as cosy and inviting as possible.
-Keep things simple and avoid over cluttering the space but choose comfy tables and chairs, perhaps a sofa or (as in this German conservatory) a vintage day bed.
+Keep things simple and avoid over cluttering the space but choose comfy tables and chairs, perhaps a sofa or a vintage day bed.

 Many conservatories have massive bi-fold or patio type doors that lead to the back garden enabling you to open up the space completely.
-Here, a dining room is extended out to have a sunroom conservatory attached with a simple glass structure with bi-folds and skylights.
-This time the same style has been kept between the indoor and outdoor spaces to create flow and continuity.
-If you don’t have a lot of space, something like this is perfect to create a little alfresco area.
+It’s perfect for when you have a dining room extending out to a sunroom conservatory.
+Keeping the same style between the indoor and outdoor spaces helps to create flow and continuity.
+If you don’t have a lot of space, a small glass box extension with bi-folds is ideal for creating a little alfresco area.

 As mentioned above, strong contrast is a deliberate stylistic choice these days and one way to achieve it is to ensure you use a mix of different materials, to blend your home’s original features with your conservatory extension.
-Below, a glass living room that extends out of the brick home, well into the outside environment to make the most of the stunning wintry setting.
+For example, a glass conservatory extending out of a brick home.

 11. Generate jungalow charm

-Surround yourself with indoor plants in a conservatory greenroom.
-I dare you to feel anything but tranquil sitting here!
+Surround yourself with indoor plants in a tranquil conservatory greenroom.
 Historically, conservatories were utilised more as food and plant stores, before they became much more of multipurpose living space.
 But nowadays many people are returning conservatories to their roots (literally) and setting up spaces that serve as greenhouses or glasshouses.
-But—why not make it dual-use and turn it into your home office as well, like this?
+But—why not make it dual-use and turn it into a green home office space as well?

 12. Turn your porch into a conservatory

-Transform part of your porch into a conservatory by enclosing it in glass, as has been done in this home.
-A moody dining area has been created for year-round ‘outdoor’ dining, with a calming monochromatic colour palette.
-I love the group of pendant lights which gives this relatively plain space some visual interest and a nice modern edge.
+Transform part of your porch into a conservatory by enclosing it in glass.
+You can even create a dining area for year-round ‘outdoor’ dining.
+Opt for a calming monochromatic colour palette, and if you have a plain space, add a group of pendant lights for visual interest and a nice modern edge.

 13. Grow vines

 Your conservatory roof is the ideal place to grow trailing or cascading plants and this will go a long way to connecting the room with the garden.
 Similarly, choosing organic décor and a bright colour palette will assist with creating that natural vibe.
-Here, a beautiful greenhouse-style conservatory with vines interwoven into the roof.
-The rough, herringbone brick paving also brings instant outdoors flavour.
+For flooring, something like herringbone brick paving will also bring instant outdoors flavour.

-While some conservatories are designed to be used more as solo spaces for solitude and tranquillity, where you can dwell amongst plants or books and enjoy the sunshine or the rain, many are specifically intended to be additional social spaces, like the conservatories kitted out as faux-alfresco dining rooms.
-In that case, bench seating like this is a real plus to amp up the functionality of the new space.
+While some conservatories are designed to be used more as solo spaces for solitude and tranquillity, where you can dwell amongst plants or books and enjoy the sunshine or the rain, many are specifically intended to be additional social spaces, like the conservatories kitted out as faux al fresco dining rooms.
+Adding bench seating will really amp up the functionality of the new space too.